Demographics of Liechtenstein

 Demographic features of the population of Liechtenstein include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

-Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco, and San Marino.
+The population of Liechtenstein as of August 2026 was 40,435.
+It is ranked #214 in world population.Liechtenstein is the fourth smallest country in Europe, after Vatican City, Monaco, and San Marino.
 Its population is primarily ethnic Alemannic, although a third of its resident population are foreign nationals, primarily German speakers from the Federal Republic of Germany, Austria, and the Swiss Confederation, other Swiss, Italians, and Turks.
 Nationals are referred to by the plural: Liechtensteiners.

 The official language is German; most speak Alemannic, a German dialect highly divergent from Standard German, but closely related to those dialects spoken in neighbouring regions.

 In Triesenberg a quite distinct dialect promoted by the municipality is spoken.
 According to the 2000 census, 87.9% of the population is Christian, of which 76% adhere to the Roman Catholic faith, while about 7% are Protestant.
 The religious affiliation for most of the remainder is Islam - 4.8%, undeclared - 4.1%, and no religion - 2.8%.
+The median age of citizens is 44.7 years.